5l1v3r1/presenter/README.md

 # Presenter

-**presenter** is a set of helpful functions in classes for CSS3 animations.
+**presenter** is a set of helpful functions and classes for CSS3 animations.